PX4/PX4-user_guide/en/advanced/gimbal_control.md

 - Each gimbal must have a unique component id.
   For a PWM connected gimbal this will be the component ID of the autopilot

-Note that MAVLink does not support control of individual cameras in missions.
-Therefore any command sent in a mission will be broadcast to all connected cameras.

 ## Gimbal on FC PWM Output (MNT_MODE_OUT=AUX)